storesafe/cordova-sqlite-storage/README.md

 Installing
 ==========

-**NOTE:** There are now 2 trees: `Cordova-iOS` for Cordova 1.5(+) and `Legacy-PhoneGap-iPhone` for PhoneGap (tested 1.3 and earlier).
-I am planning to add an Android version in another tree, hopefully in the near future.
+**NOTE:** There are now the following trees:

+ - `Cordova-iOS` for Cordova 1.5(+) iOS
+ - `Legacy-PhoneGap-iPhone` for PhoneGap (tested 1.3 and earlier).
+ - `Android`: new version by @marcucio, with improvements for batch transaction processing, testing seems OK
+ - `DroidGap-old`: initial adaptation for Android, expected to go away pretty soon.

 Cordova 1.6 (RC)
 ----------------